Lelia Doolan

 Lelia Doolan (born 1934) is an Irish television producer.

+Early life and education

 Doolan was born in Cork in 1934.
 She studied French and German at University College Dublin, where she won a scholarship to study at the Brecht Theatre in Germany.

+Career

+Presenting, acting and producing

 She presented and acted in shows on the newly established RTÉ in 1961 and starred in a short entertainment called "The Ballad Singer" produced by Tom McGrath, a program preserved in the station's archives.
 She soon moved into a role as producer/director, after training in the United States.
 She was responsible for the establishment of The Riordans rural soap opera.

-She became concerned at the one sided nature of the material being received from USA only and broadcast by RTÉ on the Vietnam War and attempted to send a 7 Days film crew there from Ireland but they were prevented from traveling at Dublin Airport by direct Irish government action.